 (4) Mauricio Patongao of Pasil, a graduate of the Asian Institute of Liturgical Music (AILM).
 His album consists of seven songs in Kalinga, six in English, and two in Ilocano (see Table 4 and Fig. 5).
-Reflecting his sensibility as an Asian Institute of Liturgy and Music (AILM) graduate, Patongao seeks moral or cultural reform in his songs.
+Reflecting his sensibility as an AILM graduate, Patongao seeks moral or cultural reform in his songs.
 His carrier song, "Chawak for Peace" embodies the thrust of his music-the healing of the soul of the individual and of the community for a peaceful existence.